Spring Term Schedule

 |

 The principal focus of ECE113 is frequency domain representation of time signals, starting with phasors and ending with elements of Fourier series and Fourier transforms.
 Mathematics is introduced as needed for the specific material being covered, including: complex numbers, initial value problems, Laplace transform pairs, matrices, Fourier series, and Fourier transforms, including convolution.
 In addition, some effort is devoted to non-linear circuit analysis using loadlines.
-Concurrent registration in MATH 165 and PHYS 122
+Prerequisites: Earned a C or better in, or having been granted transfer or AP credit for MTH 165 and PHYS 122 preferred

 |